Springvale, Victoria: Sport

 Springvale has a local Australian rules football team, the Springvale District Football Club, competing in the Southern Football League.

 South Springvale SC compete in the Victorian State League Division 1 and play their home games at Warner Reserve.

-Sandown International Motor Raceway incorporates a motor racing track with permanent pit and grandstand facilities.
+Sandown International Raceway incorporates a motor racing track with permanent pit and grandstand facilities.
 It hosts a number of major car races every year including the Sandown 500, a key event in the V8 Supercar series, and formerly the Sandown Challenge.
 The raceway is accessible by cars from the Princes Highway and within walking distance from the Sandown Park railway station.
 The Sandown Racecourse is co-located with the motor raceway, and is one of the four horse racing venues in Melbourne.
 On the other (southwestern) side of the Pakenham-Cranbourne line railway is the Sandown Park Greyhound Racing Track, one of the most (if not the most) prestigious greyhound racing venue in Victoria and Australia, and hosts the prominent events such as the TAB Melbourne Cup.

 The Victorian branch of the Sporting Shooters Association of Australia (SSAA) operates the SSAA Springvale Range – the only handgun/rifle shooting range in metropolitan Melbourne that is open daily to non-licensed members of the general public, located on the north side of the Princes Highway just west of the Springvale Botanical Cemetery.
 The range consists of two 50 m outdoor rifle ranges (though only one is regularly available) that allow only air rifles and .22 LR rimfire rifles, as well as one 10 m indoor airgun range and four 25 m handgun ranges.
 It is one of the main shooting sport and police training facilities in Victoria, and also hosts the separately administered Sporting Shooters Pistol Club (SSPC), the state's second largest handgun club (after the Oakleigh Pistol Club in Clayton South).